cellplatform/platform-0.2.0/README.md

 In the case of this repo the baseline is the [MIT Licence](LICENSE), and when evolving the licencing strategy through reearched refinement over time, will move toward the attractor of "more free" as in "individual freedoms" ([libre](https://en.wiktionary.org/wiki/libre)) free.

-To run a "licence analysis" and validate the depenency graph against this principle run:
+To run a "licence analysis" and validate the module depenency graph against this principle run:

 ```bash
 $ fossa analyze